 You will need a macOS computer running El Capitan or higher with administrative access and an internet connection.

-To access the command line interface, you'll use the Terminal application provided by macOS.
+To access the CLI, you’ll use the Terminal application provided by macOS.
 Like any other application, you can find it by going into Finder, navigating to the Applications folder, and then into the Utilities folder.
 From here, double-click the Terminal application to open it up.
 Alternatively, you can use Spotlight by holding down the

 COMMAND key and pressing